KristopherKubicki/smartapp-circadian-daylight/README.md

 This SmartApp slowly synchronizes your color changing lights with local perceived color temperature of the sky throughout the day.
 This gives your environment a more natural feel, with cooler whites during the midday and warmer tints near twilight and dawn.

-In addition, the SmartApp sets your lights to a nice cool white at 1% in "Sleep" mode, which is far brighter than starlight but won't reset your circadian rhythm or break down too much rhodopsin in your eyes.
+In addition, the SmartApp sets your lights to a nice cool white at 1% in "Sleep" mode, which is far brighter than moonlight but won't reset your circadian rhythm or break down too much rhodopsin in your eyes.

 ![circadian_daylight](https://cloud.githubusercontent.com/assets/478212/6904334/b8decdac-d6e5-11e4-97ec-e48c53a8b96e.png)